lsst-dm/dmtn-094/index.rst

 portal or some third-party application or library, and MUST issue a refresh token.
 The refresh token can be presented at any time to the token issuer for a capability token.

-   TODO: Service provided by data publisher Uses identity/refresh token to issue refresh/access token For our purposes, has a fixed list of scopes plus scopes derived from LDAP groups (no actual separate policy database needed) Limits scope to what client and user request/allow
+.. todo:: `Service provided by data publisher
+          Uses identity/refresh token to issue refresh/access token For our purposes, has a fixed list of scopes plus scopes derived from LDAP groups (no actual separate policy database needed)
+          Limits scope to what client and user request/allow`

 Token Authorizer
 ----------------